excelle08/Xiaoyu/README.md

 - Data:

     * `from` The UID of the friend from whom you receive messages.
+If not specified this will return ALL messages that send to you.

 - Return value: An array of messages(ChatMessage object) that haven't been received.